Goal-Oriented Semantic Communications for 6G Networks: Goal-Oriented Semantic Communication Framework

 \subsubsection{Chain of control}

 In the scenario of a swarm of (autonomous) robots where they need to perform a collaborative task (or a set of tasks) within a deadline over a wireless network, an effective communication protocol that takes into account the peculiarities of such a scenario is needed.
-Otherwise, the generated and transmitted data will be of very high volume that eventually will face congestion in the network causing large delays and the operated control mechanisms will not be synced causing inefficient or even dangerous operation.
-Consider the simple case of two robots, let's say Robot A and Robot B that are communicating through a wireless network and they are not collocated.
+Considering the simple case of two robots, let's say Robot A and Robot B that are communicating through a wireless network and they are not collocated.
 Robot A controls remotely Robot B such that to execute a task and the outcome of that operation will be fed to Robot A for performing a second operation to send the outcome back to Robot B. All this must happen within a strict deadline.
 The amount of information that is generated, transmitted, processed, and sent back can be very large with the traditional information agnostic approach.
 On the other hand, if we take into account the semantics of information and the purpose of communication, we change the whole information chain, from its generation point until its utilization.
-Therefore, defining TOSA metrics for the control loop and communication between a swarm of (autonomous) robots is crucial and it will significantly reduce the amount of information leading to a more efficient operation.
+Therefore, defining goal-oriented semantic metrics for the control loop and communication between a swarm of (autonomous) robots is crucial and it will significantly reduce the amount of information leading to a more efficient operation.